Why & How Do I Protect My Assets?

 As a standard component of their overall business insurance package, every company ought to purchase coverage for their legal obligation to the general public.
 It is impossible to overstate how much cheaper insurance is in comparison to a payout of ten million dollars.

 We highly encourage that all of our customers work with a trained professional to handle their insurance needs because an insurance broker can frequently save you more money than his charge.

 Tactic 3 – Don’t Own Anything

-Ideally your trusted family member owns the relevant assets inside another legally separate entity or your assets are owned inside an SMSF, and this has been set up at the time that you first moved into business.
+In an ideal scenario, a member of your trusted family owns the relevant assets that are held within another legally separate corporation.
+Alternatively, your assets are held within an SMSF, which was established at the time that you initially came into business.